nielsthaumann/sca/README.md

 </p>
 </br>
 Suppose some news breaks in the megacity.
 The exact time news reaches an individual is uncertain, but the arrival time varies systematically around a predicted time. </br>
-    Similarly, the images below show white flashes at variable times of arrival during the influx of Ca2+ ions after 'neuronal spiking' potentials have pushed out Na+ ions of neuron cell bodies as part of the electrochemical signaling cascade:
+    Similarly, the images below show white flashes at variable times of arrival during the influx of Ca2+ ions after 'neuronal spiking' potentials have pushed out Na+ ions of neuron cell bodies as part of the electrochemical signaling cascade in the brain:
 <br></br>

 ![CaImAn Calcium Imaging Analysis 3-4](https://github.com/user-attachments/assets/0851bfa7-91fe-4fef-aa96-61e5eebda7a3)